vectordotdev/timber-ruby/README.md

 ## How it works

 Let's start with an example.
-Timber turns this familiar raw text log line:
+Timber turns this:

 ```
 Sent 200 in 45.2ms